jayzheng98/jayzheng98.github.io/_projects/project2.md

   - *The range uses switches to carry communication between the ground equipment, and uses router to connect ground equipment and Centralized Traffic Control (CTC).
 Specifically, the switch consists of a three-layer switch and 2 VLANs configured within it*

 - **Data Generation Area(Environment data)**
-  - *This area is composed of several virtual machines running on 5 servers separately.
-The virtual machines simulate the ground equipment of train control system.
-Since the network cards of virtual machines are configured in "bridge mode", those servers actually act as "switches" too*
+  - *This area is composed of 5 servers, each running several virtual machines that simulate the ground equipment of the train control system.
+Since the network cards of the virtual machines are configured in 'bridge mode,' these servers also act as "switches"*
   - *The LAN of **Swithc1** is configured as "domain"*

 - **Attacker**